 A Day Trip to Ubud

 The car picked us up nice and early for the 2 hour drive North to Ubud.
+This is a natural stop on any Bali itinerary, and our visit wouldn’t have been complete without at least a day trip!
 Thankfully, the sky was clear and we had a great view of Mount Agung from the toll road.
 We were barely on our way and had already checked one thing off Kacela’s list!

 Just as the girls were starting to get antsy in the car, and proclaiming that they needed a bathroom break, we pulled up to the waterfall’s parking lot.
 There was a ridiculous number of shops and stalls lining the walkway before and after the entrance.
 We picked one that looked like it would have a clean toilet, and bought a coffee so the girls could go pee.

 Once the bathroom business was attended to, we bought our tickets and made our way down the many stone stairs to the base of the waterfall.
 Of course, the girls wanted to SWIM in the waterfall, but it was rainy season so the water was fast and a bit dirty.
 They weren’t allowed to swim in the pool right below the falls, but we made our way downstream a bit and they hopped in.
 This was good enough for them, and they spent some time splashing and frolicking in the water.
 I’m sure they would’ve been happy to stay there all day but we had more to do!

 Getting out of our vehicle at monkey forest, the driver told us to take off our sunglasses and pay extra attention to anything we were carrying.
 The girls were excited to see the monkeys, but a bit apprehensive about how aggressive they can be.
 The forest itself is quite calm and relaxing.
 It’s a nature oasis from the craziness that otherwise is Bali.
 We all enjoyed walking in the shade and watching the monkeys from a distance.